CalvinMASC6/CIS-4130-Big-Data-Technologies-Semester-Project/README.md

 # CIS-4130-Big-Data-Technologies-Semester-Project
 Processing and insight finding for large amounts of data via google cloud platform.
+Based on the New York Taxi Data for yellow taxi's.

+https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page
-Based on the New York Taxi Data for yellow taxi's.\n https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page First time using pyspark and google cloud platform so there are some rookie mistakes.
+First time using pyspark and google cloud platform so there are some rookie mistakes.

 Note the standard MIT License.
 In summary, this project was gathering data from a source, in my case the taxi cab database for the New York state and surrounding areas for yellow taxi cabs.
 First is the data acquisition, the code is in the folder labeled ‘dataExtraction’.
 I used selenium at the time but I have since learned it would have been more efficient to use curl to accomplish the data transfer, so I would use that in future.
 Also, I renamed the files in my selenium code, but have since been told that it's best to just leave the files with the default names.
 In the data cleaning step I would rename the files back to their normal names when uploading them to the cloud.